holyt/FakeUsersGeneratorService/README.md

 ```
 GET: users/available_params
 ```
-This request will array of available params for users generation;
+This request will return array of available params for users generation;

 ### Create users group